Eastern Bank (Bangladesh)

-Eastern Bank Limited is going to open its first overseas full-fledged branch in Calcutta, India.
+Eastern Bank PLC. is going to open its first overseas full-fledged branch in Calcutta, India.
 This branch in India will be its first foreign branch outside of Bangladesh.
 Presently, EBL has a subsidiary in Hong Kong named EBL Finance (HK) Limited and a representative office in Myanmar.
 EBL opened its third representative office on the Chinese mainland in Guangzhou on September 29, 2019.

 History

-Eastern Bank Limited began operations on August 16, 1992.
-Prior to 1992 EBL operated as BCCI, which transformed into Eastern Bank Limited. which is located in Bangladesh.
+Eastern Bank PLC. began operations on 16 August 1992.
+Prior to 1992, EBL operated as Bank of Credit and Commerce International (BCCI), which transformed into Eastern Bank PLC..